juanpablo-santos/ez-templates-plugin/README.md

 A template can be a runnable job in its own right or be disabled and used only as a parent for "real" jobs.
 ![Image of template configuration](template.png)

+:exclamation: WARNING: Templates have the capacity to magnify a bad decision so should never be used without an automated backup solution in place.
+[ThinBackup][5] plugin is a good candidate for this.

 Using a template
 -------------------
 ### Existing jobs